Archives and Records Center

-A bright and cheery reading/research room and Society volunteers greet visitors.
-Experienced volunteers assist researchers as much or as little as they desire.
-Researchers work in the first-floor reading room and volunteers retrieve records from other levels as requested.
+A bright and cheery research room and staff and volunteers greet visitors.
+The experienced reading room assistant or volunteers assist researchers as much or as little as they desire.
+Researchers work in the first-floor reading room and can have records from other levels requested.

 Microfilm reader/printers are available.
-Volunteers make photo copies as requested.
+Staff makes photo copies as requested.
 Copies are $1.00 each for non-members and $.50 for Society members.

-An archives shop area allows the visitor to purchase all of the items which are found in our Store.
+An archives shop area allows visitors to purchase all of the items which are found in our online Store.